ymlai87416/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the second and the third code cell of the IPython notebook located in "./CarND-Advanced-Lane-Lines-final.ipynb"
-The first code cell defines the `Camera` class, which encapsulates all the logic related to the camera.
+The second code cell defines the `Camera` class, which encapsulates all the logic related to the camera.

 The third code cell shows how to use the `Camera` class to correct a distorted images.